 The annual “No Shave November” campaign supports prostate and testicular cancer awareness and provides a great opportunity to share information related to cancer screenings for men.
-(To learn more about how you can help raise awareness for men’s cancers, get a pair of tickets to our Evansville Aces ‘No Shave November’ game, and win prizes for participating, visit www.deaconess.com/noshave
+(To learn more about how you can help raise awareness for men’s cancers, get a pair of tickets to our upcoming ‘No Shave November’ college basketball game, and win prizes for participating, visit www.deaconess.com/noshave

 Before I discuss prostate cancer, let me explain some anatomy.
 The prostate gland is part of the male reproductive system.
 It’s located between the bladder and the urethra.
 Its function is to produce some of the components of semen.
 Prostate cancer begins when cells in the prostate gland start to grow uncontrollably.